Network Rail chooses NEC4 for £1.8 billion framework

 Philip Bennett, commercial director for Network Rail said, ‘The decision to use NEC4 contracts was based on a desire to use a form of contract that was well recognised, as well as being highly regarded by the supply chain.’

 He added NEC4, ‘reflected our approach of putting long-term, collaborative relationships at the heart of the delivery strategy for the East Coast main line.
-For the first time, we were also keen to include a design, build and maintain contract and the NEC4 DBO allows us to do this.’
+For the first time, we were also keen to include a design, build and maintain contract and the NEC4 DBOC allows us to do this.’

 In addition to preparation of outline designs, the PSC contract scopes will include supporting the development of alternative commercial and financial models as well as outline and full business case submissions if required.

-Wide DBO scope
+Wide DBOC scope

-The DBO scopes will include preparation of detailed design; supply of products, goods and services; installation and integration of end-to-end systems (including mobile and fixed telecommunications); commissioning of the new systems; and maintaining the systems for 30 years.
+The DBOC scopes will include preparation of detailed design; supply of products, goods and services; installation and integration of end-to-end systems (including mobile and fixed telecommunications); commissioning of the new systems; and maintaining the systems for 30 years.

 Network Rail, which owns and manages 32,000 km of rail track and 40,00 structures, has been somewhat more cautious than many other UK public-sector infrastructure clients in switching from its traditional forms of contract to NEC.
 The latest procurement is therefore widely seen as a positive move.